生物

 摘要

-Abstract Heterotrimeric G proteins act as molecular switches in signal transduction in response to stimuli in all eukaryotes.
-However, what specifies G protein signalling in plants and how the mechanism evolved and diverged remain unsolved.
-Here, we found that the recently evolved tails of three Gγ subunits, Dense and erect panicle 1 (DEP1), G protein gamma subunit 2 of type C (GGC2), and Grain size 3 (GS3), determine their distinct functions and specify grain size in rice (Oryza sativa L.).
+Heterotrimeric G-proteins act as molecular switches in signal transduction in response to stimuli in all eukaryotes.
+However, what specifies G-protein signaling in plants and how the mechanism evolved and diverged remain unsolved.
+Here, we found that the recently evolved tails of three Gγ subunits, Dense and erect panicle 1 (DEP1), G-protein gamma subunit 2 of type C (GGC2), and Grain size 3 (GS3), determine their distinct functions and specify grain size in rice (Oryza sativa L.).
 These Gγ subunits originated and expanded by an ancestral σ duplication ∼130 million years ago (mya) and a pancereal ρ duplication ∼70 mya in monocots, increasing genome complexity and inspiring functional innovations.
-In particular, through the comprehensive creation of artificial chimeric Gγ proteins, we found that this signalling selectivity is driven by repetitive elements and a link region hidden in plant-specific Gγ tails, allowing crops to switch from positive regulation to negative control.
-Unlike the tails, the conserved Gγ heads did not bias the signalling specificity; however, the change in the interaction between the mutated Gβ and Gγ affected the subsequent downstream signal transduction and grain size.
-Manipulating G protein signalling also affects organ size in maize (Zea mays) and is expected to constitute a general mechanism for crop improvement.
-Collectively, these findings reveal that plant-specific Gγ tails drive signaling selectivity and serve as valuable targets for optimizing crop traits through G protein manipulation.
+In particular, through the comprehensive creation of artificial chimeric Gγ proteins, we found that this signaling selectivity is driven by repetitive elements and a link region hidden in plant-specific Gγ tails, allowing crops to switch from positive regulation to negative control.
+Unlike the tails, the conserved Gγ heads did not bias the signaling specificity; however, the change in the interaction between the mutated Gβ and Gγ affected the subsequent downstream signal transduction and grain size.
+Manipulating G-protein signaling also affects organ size in maize (Zea mays) and is expected to constitute a general mechanism for crop improvement.
+Collectively, these findings reveal that plant-specific Gγ tails drive signaling selectivity and serve as valuable targets for optimizing crop traits through G-protein manipulation.

 科研通智能强力驱动